Spirent/openperf/doc/dev-guide.md

 }
 ```

-Note that the `dgram_channel` referenced here is the server dgram channel and is completely independent of the client `dgram_channel`.
+Note that the `dgram_channel` referenced here is the server dgram channel.
+It is a seperate implementation of the client dgram channel, howerver both implementation share the same interpretation of the same underlying data.
 The udp receive handler then calls the chanel `send` method, which pushes a `dgram_channel_item`

 ```C++
 bool dgram_channel::send(const pbuf *pbuf, const dgram_ip_addr* addr, in_port_t port)